raven-97/ThingsUNO-ThingsNetwork/README.md

 In India the freqPlan is TTN_FP_IN865_867.

 You will get the nwkSKey, devAddr,appSKey from the TTN website after you registered your device.
-Updaet those values in the program.
+Update those values in the program.